-1.7 Support Services and Integrated Solutions: The University's primary intention in issuing this RFP is to secure a long-term dark fiber network upon which the University can develop research and education services for the region.
+1.7 Support Services and Integrated Solutions: The University's primary intention in issuing this RFP is to secure a long-term dark fiber network upon which the University can develop research and education services for the state.
 The University will not accept a lit services solution in place of this primary objective.
 Only after the fiber is secured and the University's ability to provision its own services on that fiber are in place will the University consider additional lit services.
-Already the marketplace has responded with dark-fiber offerings from at least three (3) vendors, and the University is assured that a dark fiber solution that meets its needs is available from commercial providers within the region.
+Already the marketplace has responded with dark fiber offerings from at least three (3) vendors, and the University is assured that a dark fiber solution that meets its needs is available from commercial providers within the state.

-The University may be interested in a strong partnership with a provider that could provide remote-hands support and possible installation and provisioning of equipment.
-The NetworkMaine team will weigh the benefits of such an arrangement against the flexibility and costs related to self-installing and self-maintaining its equipment.
+The University may be interested in a strong partnership with a provider that could provide leasing or reseller services for Ciena DWDM equipment.
+The University will weigh the benefits of such an arrangement against the flexibility and costs related to leasing or purchasing Ciena equipment from a third party.

-To the extent that a Bidder wishes to propose additive lit services, remote hands, equipment installation, equipment sales, etc., the NetworkMaine team will actively investigate the benefit of those options.
+To the extent that a Bidder wishes to propose additive lit services, or equipment sale / leasing, etc., the Networkmaine team will actively investigate the benefit of those options.
+In particular, the University is interested in leasing Ciena DWDM equipment.
 However, these proposals must be separable from the dark fiber solution, and any proposed services above and beyond dark fiber and collocation services should be proposed in an a la carte manner.

-- Evaluation Criteria: Proposals will be evaluated on many criteria deemed to be in the University's best interests, including, but not limited to completeness of the solution, presence in primary cities, collocation readiness and availability, site access policies, openness of cross-connect policy, fiber characteristics, interconnection procedures, all non-recurring and recurring costs, delivery timeline, financial stability and viability, and references. - 1.9 Communication with the University: It is the responsibility of the Bidder to inquire about any requirement of this RFP that is not understood.
+- 1.8 Evaluation Criteria: Proposals will be evaluated on many criteria deemed to be in the University's best interests, including, but not limited to completeness of the solution, presence in primary cities, collocation readiness and availability, site access policies, openness of cross-connect policy, fiber characteristics, interconnection procedures, all non-recurring and recurring costs, delivery timeline, financial stability and viability, and references. - 1.9 Communication with the University: It is the responsibility of the bidder to inquire about any requirement of this RFP that is not understood.
 Responses to inquiries, if they change or clarify the RFP in a substantial manner, will be forwarded by addenda to all parties that have received a copy of the RFP.
+Addenda will also be posted on our web site, www.maine.edu/strategic/upcoming\bids.php.
 The University will not be bound by oral responses to inquiries or written responses other than addenda.

-Inquiries must be made to: Kevin Carr
+Inquiries must be made to: Hal Wells

-Office of Strategic Procurement University of Maine System 16 Central Street Bangor, Maine 04401 (207) 973-3307
+Office of Strategic Procurement University of Maine System

+16 Central Street Bangor, Maine 04401 (207) 973-3302 hcwells@maine.edu

-1.10 Award of Proposal: Presentations may be requested of two or more Bidders deemed by the University to be the best suited among those submitting proposals on the basis of the selection criteria.
+1.10 Award of Proposal: Presentations may be requested of two or more Bidders deemed by the

+University to be the best suited among those submitting proposals on the basis of the selection criteria.
 After presentations have been conducted, the University may select the Bidder which, in its opinion, has made the proposal that is the most responsive and most responsible and may award the contract to that Bidder.
 The University reserves the right to waive minor irregularities.
 Scholarships, donations, or gifts to the University will not be considered in the evaluation of proposals.
 The University reserves the right to cancel this RFP or reject any or all proposals in whole or in part, and is not necessarily bound to accept the lowest cost proposal if that proposal is contrary to the best interests of the University.
 Should the University determine in its sole discretion that only one Bidder is fully qualified, or that one Bidder is clearly more qualified than any other under consideration is, a contract may be awarded to that Bidder without further action.